 - respect, empathy, and partnership

-- client setting the pace of work
+- client and therapist together setting the pace of work

 - resolving the underlying causes of symptoms